Abd al-Karim Barjas

-Abdul Karim Burjas al-Rawi (died 14 June 2022) was the first post-invasion Governor of Iraq's Al Anbar province, serving until July 2004, when he resigned.
+Abdulkareem Burjis al-Rawi (died 14 June 2022) was the first post-invasion Governor of Iraq's Al Anbar province, serving until August 2004, when he resigned.

 Biography

-Shortly after the invasion in 2003, Sunni tribal leaders and former Ba'athists, led by members of the Al-Kharbit (Khalifa) and Al-Gaoud (Nimr) families met to select Karim Burjas, a former General, as their unofficial leader and new Governor of Anbar Province.
-Burjas's position was later recognized by the coalition.
+Shortly after the invasion in 2003, Sunni tribal leaders and former Ba'athists, led by members of the Al-Kharbit (Khalifa) and Al-Gaoud (Nimr) families met to select Abdulkareem Burjis, a former General, as their unofficial leader and new Governor of Anbar Province.
+Burjis's position was later recognized by the coalition.

-Barjas resigned in July 2004 after his 3 sons were released in Fallujah by militants who had been holding them.
-The militants responsible then released a video on 5 August 2004 showing Barjas resigning and apologizing for opposing the Iraqi insurgency.
-In the video Barjas stated, "I am Abd al-Karim Barjas, governor of Al-Anbar.
+Barjis resigned in August 2004 after his three sons — Ezideen, Ibrahim, and Mustafa — were released in Fallujah by militants who had been holding them.
+The militants responsible then released a video on 5 August 2004 showing Barjis resigning and apologizing for opposing the Iraqi insurgency.
+In the video Barjis stated, "I am Abdulkareem Barjis, governor of Al-Anbar.
 I declare before God and you my repentance of any action I did against the mujahedin, and I announce my resignation of my post."
-The US subsequently announced it would not make concessions to hostage takers.
+The United States subsequently announced it would not make concessions to hostage takers.
 The militants responsible were believed to be members of al-Qaeda in Iraq.

-Following his resignation he retired from public service.
+Following his resignation, he retired from public service.

 After his resignation an interim governor filled the role of Governor of Anbar.
 Faisal Raikan al-Gut al-Nimrawi served as interim Governor until being forced out by tribal leaders in January 2005, and the Provincial Governing Council subsequently appointed Raja Nawaf Farhan al-Mahalawi as the new Governor.